Pir00t/pir00t.github.io/_posts/2024-02-23-Vbox_mlwrlab.md

 Default login is `UN:admin / PW: pfsense` which should lead you into a setup wizard.
 The defaults here are generally fine, though do change the admin password (good habits and all!).

 At this point, I was able to test connectivity between my REMnux guest and pfSense via ping, however, I noted no DNS resolution.
 By clicking **System > General Setup** from the top menu, you can find the section to update DNS Server Settings.
-Add whatever you like, in this case `8.8.8.8` works just fine for resolution purposes as demonstrated below:
+Add whatever DNS resolver you like, in this case `8.8.8.8` works just fine for resolution purposes as demonstrated below:

 ![dns.png](/assets/img/mlwrlab/pfsense_dns.png)